hankbesser/recursive-agents/README.md

 ### Why Recursive Companion?

 **See inside the thinking.*** While other frameworks show you what happened, RC shows you why.
-Every agent maintains a complete audit trail of its critique-revision cycles, stopping conditions, and decision rationale.
+Every instance maintains a complete audit trail of its critique-revision cycles, stopping conditions, and decision rationale.
 This transparency is built-in, not bolted on.

 *Unlike single-shot responses, agents systematically refine their outputs by critiquing and improving their own work—thinking about their thinking.